Taxpayer Bill of Rights: 1992 Colorado amendment

-When Colorado voters passed the law that decriminalized marijuana, the voters approved using tax money generated from marijuana sales for schools, police, and drug education.
-However, the tax money might end up not being used for any of those programs.
-The Taxpayer's Bill of Rights restrains the state's ability to tax and spend.
-As of April 2015, projections for marijuana tax revenue for Colorado are at $58 million.
-But that money might have to be returned to taxpayers, due to the provisions in the state's Taxpayer Bill of Rights.
+When Colorado voters passed the law that legalized marijuana, the voters approved using tax money generated from marijuana sales for schools, police, and drug education.
+As of April 2015, projections for marijuana tax revenue for Colorado were at $58 million, but it was unclear at that time whether the additional revenue would have to be returned to taxpayers due to the provisions in the state's Taxpayer Bill of Rights.

 Advocates

-Douglas Bruce is a conservative activist and former legislator in the U.S. state of Colorado, most widely known for being the author of Colorado's Taxpayer Bill of Rights (TABOR).
+Douglas Bruce is a conservative activist, former legislator, and convicted felon in the U.S. state of Colorado, most widely known for being the author of Colorado's Taxpayer Bill of Rights (TABOR).
+A strict advocate for limited government, Bruce wrote and promoted TABOR.

-A strict advocate for limited government, Bruce wrote and promoted TABOR, a spending limitation measure approved by Colorado voters in 1992; his name is so associated with the measure that attempts to bypass its restrictions are known as "de-Brucing."

-Advocates like Douglas Bruce see the experience of Colorado as an example of the positive effects of tax decreases.
-They cite the fact that Colorado's economic growth in the dozen or so years since this system was implemented has been well in excess of that of the U.S. as a whole.
-They also say that deciding tax increases in referendums is more democratic, as legislators may be beholden to Lobby groups, special interests and lobbyists.
+Advocates like Bruce see the experience of Colorado as an example of the positive effects of tax decreases.
+They cite the fact that Colorado's rate of economic growth in the dozen or so years after this system was implemented was well in excess of that of the U.S. as a whole.
+They also say that deciding tax increases in referendums is more democratic, as legislators may be beholden to lobby groups, special interests, and lobbyists.